(Heights stated are on Beat 1 Gauge)

 L – Low M- Medium H-High

 - Croy (L-M-H): Left bank fishing at most heights.
 Best at 6”-1ft 6”.
 Fish can be taken in the fast top section close to the metal railings on right bank in low water and all the way down in low/medium flows.
 Salmon will lie in the hole at the bottom end of the metal rails.
 In higher water (1ft 9” +) the middle – tail section can be fished from both banks to good effect.
 Wading is required in this pool to fish it effectively.
 NOTE: take care wading the fast top section as the gravel is unstable.

 - McKillop(L) : Right bank fishing in low to medium heights down to Boat.
 This is a relatively shallow run with a small pot at the top which will only stop running fish for a short period.
 Fish will favour the middle to right hand side of the main flow.

 - Pile Stream(L-M) : A continuation of McKillops.
 Fishes best from right bank but left bank fishing also good, starting just above the boat.
 Fishes best from 6”-1ft 3”.
 Right bank will always favour the higher water.
 Fish can be taken from above the croy on left bank all the way down to 20 yards past the gravel spit on right bank.

 - Pile Pool (M-H): Right bank fishing.
 Best at 1ft 6”+ .
-Start at canal overflow and fish right through almost to top of Jetty.
+Start at canal overflow and fish from the bank right through almost to top of Jetty.
 No wading required.
-Tail section will fish from left bank in higher water (2ft+) – Deep wading required.
+Tail section will fish from left bank in higher water (2ft+) – Deep wading required from left bank.
 Fish can be taken anywhere depending on height, but make sure and fish it right through.
 Hand lining maybe required in places.

 - Jetty (L): Left bank fishing when on island.
 Fishes best from 3” to 1ft 2.
 Fish tend to lie just opposite rock face on the right bank.
 This pool takes only 10-15 minutes to fish so go through quickly and then leave it for 30 mins and try again.